Nationals Team

 Special Events Chair

-Gabrielle Hill is a junior Chemistry student with a concentration in Forensic Science at North Carolina Central University, hailing from Fayetteville, North Carolina.
-As the 2025-2026 Special Events Chair for The Movement Street, Gabrielle is excited to strive toward leading inclusive, impact-focused initiatives that elevate underrepresented voices, supports the community and its needs, and mobilizes the NCCU campus to serve alongside her.
+Gabrielle Hill is a senior Chemistry student with a concentration in Forensic Science at North Carolina Central University, hailing from Fayetteville, North Carolina.
+As the 2026-2027 Special Events Chair for The Movement Street, Gabrielle is excited to strive toward leading inclusive, impact-focused initiatives that elevate underrepresented voices, supports the community and its needs, and mobilizes the NCCU campus to serve alongside her.
 She believes effective service is derived from passionate, consistent, and student-led work, bridging resources with real people and measurable outcomes.
-Through upcoming collaborations, educational and wellness programming, and peer engagement, Gabrielle works to inspire her campus community to do more and empower others to do the same.

 • Daija Ricks